ziglang/sublime-zig-language/README.md

 You can run the tests in [syntax_test.zig](./Syntaxes/syntax_test.zig) with the "Syntax Tests" builtin build system.
 Sublime Text will automatically reload the syntax on save.
-If you have a big Zig project open this can make your CPU spin while Sublime reindex everything.
+If you have a big Zig project open this can make your CPU spin while Sublime reindexes everything.

-For working on the old `.tmLanguage` syntax, work on the `Zig.YAML-tmLanguage` file.
-**Important** Github Linguist's source of truth is `Zig.YAML-tmLanguage`.
-Work on `Zig.YAML-tmLanguage` the use PackageDev command: `Convert (YAML, JSON, PList) to...` to generate the `.tmLanguage`.
-Sublime Text should also automatically reload the plugin, but doesn't have unit tests for `tmLanguage`.

 Build System
 ------------